-In all honesty – I can’t really take credit for this.
+In all honesty – I really can’t take credit for this.
 I didn’t do anything magically creative, or create some sort of brilliant strategy.
-I didn’t even plan for … it literally just happened.
+I didn’t even plan for it … it literally just happened.
 Here are the totally clueless steps I took to make hydrangeas in the summer living room come together.

 #1: Over the years, I have collected cream or ivory faux hydrangeas anywhere and everywhere I stumble across them.
 In other words, the usual haunts: garage sales, thrift shops, Michaels or JoAnn’s.

 #2: Many, many years ago, I bought a French flower bucket at a garage sale.
 I had no idea what it was, nor had I ever even seen one before.
 I had to Google it to figure out what it was.
 I still love the beautiful finish and texture.

 #3: Last September, I was in JoAnn’s, hunting for Fall fabrics.
 I was totally engrossed in what I was searching for, oblivious to anything that did not say Fall to me.
 I pivoted around the middle of the fabric rolls, and this blue hydrangea fabric stopped me in my tracks.
 There was something about the range of blues and greens and softly patterned hydrangeas that just lifted my heart.
 As I stood in line to pay for it, clutching it with all my might, my eyes fell on the word “Waverly”.
 Of course.
 I am a total Waverly groupie.